jacebot/nuxt-homework/README.md

 **Disclaimer**

-CORS is turned off on the API server for testing purposes Missing a lot of styling efforts
+_*CORS origin* is turned off on the API server for testing_

+TODO:
+1. Refactor to make more use of vuex,

+2. Multi filter support

+3. Add styles to the forms

+4. Gracefully handle errors and form validation

+5. Better pagination / transitions

+6. Media queries / Mobile view

+7. Testing/Verify in IE

 ## Build Setup